-Below you will find an overview of all the Mechanical Engineering courses, listed per profile and specialization.
+Below you will find an overview of all the Mechanical Engineering courses, listed per specialisation.
+Please know that this a draft version and that changes still can be made in the quartiles of the courses.
 For more information on the content of the courses, you could use the Osiris course catalogue.
-For information on scheduling of the courses, you could use MyTimetable.

 The master Mechanical Engineering is finished with a master thesis assignment.
 The objective of this assignment is to deepen knowledge and use this for tackling a fundamental problem.
-Because Mechanical Engineering is a very broad discipline it is necessary to choose a certain area for the assignment.
-Therefore a specialization has to be chosen too within the chosen track.
-Within the master Mechanical Engineering are five specializations being: Biomechanical Engineering & Biorobotics (BME), Design, Production & Management (DPM), Maintenance Engineering & Operations (MEO), Mechanics of Solids, Surfaces & Systems (MS3) and Thermal & Fluid Engineering (TFE).
+Because Mechanical Engineering is a very broad discipline it is necessary to choose a certain area for the assignment, therefore a specialisation has to be chosen.
+Within the master Mechanical Engineering are seven specialisations being: Aeronautics, Design and Manufacturing, Energy and Flow, Maintenance Engineering & Operations, High-Tech Systems and Materials, Personal Health Technology and Robotics

 - Maintenance Engineering and Operations (Dr.ir.
 A. Martinetti)